 Waiter Resume Example

 This is an example of a resume for a waiter position.
-Download the resume template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the resume template (compatible with Google Docs and Word) or see below for more examples.

 Waiter Resume Example (Text Version)